Weird Fantasy: Stories and themes

 Creators Gaines and Feldstein made cameos in the stories "Cosmic Ray Bomb Explosion" (14, July–August 1950), "7 Year Old Genius" (7) and "The Expert" (14) and "The Ad" (14).

 Issues 14 and 15 in 1952 ran EC Quickies, a format featuring two similarly themed stories, each three or four pages, in the space usually devoted to a seven or eight-page story.

 In Weird Fantasy 17 (1953), Al Williamson illustrated "The Aliens".
-Three aliens head for Earth to prevent a nuclear war, but they arrive too late.
-Amid the devastation they find a copy of Weird Fantasy 17.
-When they read "The Aliens", they see that it had predicted their arrival.
-On the last page they see a picture of themselves looking at a comic book with a picture of themselves looking at... ad infinitum.
+In the story, aliens head for Earth to prevent a nuclear war, but they arrive too late.
+Amid the devastation they find a copy of the same issue ofWeird Fantasy in which the story appear.
+They turn to a page of the story (also entitled "The Aliens" that had predicted their arrival, culminating in an infinite regress.

-Quite possibly the comic's most controversial story was published in issue 18 in 1953.
+Arguably the comic's most controversial story was published in issue 18 in 1953.
 "Judgment Day" featured an astronaut who comes to a planet populated by orange and blue robots who hope to join the Galactic Republic.
 As he tours the planet, the astronaut, named Tarlton, realizes that blue robots are treated horribly and given fewer rights than the orange robots, despite the fact that they are identical except for the color of their exterior.
 Tarlton decides that because of this, the planet will not be allowed in the Galactic Republic.
 In the final panel Tarlton removes his helmet, revealing that he is black.
 This story was chosen for reprinting approximately three years later in Incredible Science Fiction, which resulted in an argument that caused Gaines to quit comics altogether.

-Influences and adaptations
+Influences and adaptations of pervious work

 As with the other EC comics edited by Feldstein, the stories in this comic were primarily based on Gaines reading a large number of science fiction stories and using them to develop "springboards" from which he and Feldstein could launch new stories.
 Specific story influences that have been identified include the following: